cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 ### Highlights
 1. Updating various tables and notifying through email by scheduling jobs.
-2. Complex queries in reports with variables for fetching values entered in report forms.
+2. Complex queries in reports.
+Using variables in queries, forms and reports.
 3. Online payment integration.

 ### Application Schema